nisovin/godot-coi-serviceworker/README.md

 ## Read This First: Alternatives

 1. If your web host allows you to set the proper headers, you should do that instead.
 For example, [itch.io](https://itch.io) and [Newgrounds](https://www.newgrounds.com) both have options to enable this feature (refered to as enabling SharedArrayBuffer support).
 2. In Godot 4.3, you can export a build that doesn't use threads.
 This should allow you to run your game without the cross-origin headers, which means you would not need this plugin.
 This may be a better alternative in many situations.
+[More info here](https://godotengine.org/article/progress-report-web-export-in-4-3/#single-threaded-web-export)
-3. Also in Godot 4.3, you can export a Progressive Web App (PWA), which will have the functionality of this plugin built-in.
+3. Also in Godot 4.3, you can export a Progressive Web App (PWA), which has the option to have the functionality of this plugin built-in.
+[More info here](https://godotengine.org/article/progress-report-web-export-in-4-3/#easy-coop-coep-pwa-for-threaded-builds)

 ## Usage